FreeClimbAPI/freeclimb-cli/docs/login.md

 `freeclimb login`
 =================

 Log in to FreeClimb with your credentials.
-Alternatively you can set the ACCOUNT_ID and AUTH_TOKEN environment variables.
+Alternatively you can set the ACCOUNT_ID and API_KEY environment variables.
 To learn how to put them in a file, run freeclimb data -h

 * [`freeclimb login`](#freeclimb-login)

 ## `freeclimb login`

 Log in to FreeClimb with your credentials.
-Alternatively you can set the ACCOUNT_ID and AUTH_TOKEN environment variables.
+Alternatively you can set the ACCOUNT_ID and API_KEY environment variables.
 To learn how to put them in a file, run freeclimb data -h

 ```
 USAGE